SimonJ92/S-park_server/README.md

 - A **GET** request to `http://127.0.0.1:8000/camera/` will return a list of all cameras in the database, each element of the list having the camera's Id, its latitude and longitude.

-- A **GET** request to `http://127.0.0.1:8000/camera/{latitude}/{latitude}` will return you a list of cameras near the geopoint at the coordinates given in parameters, each element of the list having the camera's Id, its latitude and longitude.
-**THIS FEATURE IS NOT DONE YET AS IT HAS BEEN DEEMED LESS URGENT**

 #### Update

 - A **PATCH** request to `http://127.0.0.1:8000/camera/{cameraId}` with a json body containing the new latitude and longitude of the camera will update them in the database.